-In the 2021-22 school year, the following changes are occurring in the program and among the AmeriCorps members since the inception of WRC:

-- Increased rigor of member and volunteer training based on the Science of Reading. - OSPI provided technical assistance. - Development of early learning partnerships. - Enhanced involvement of WRC members in schools with parent/family literacy events.

-• Member support for school recruitment of community volunteers and their involvement in tutoring and literacy development.
+In the 2021-22 school year, changes occurred in the program to increase the rigor of member and volunteer training informed by the Science of Reading.
+OSPI provided technical assistance to the program, developed early learning partnerships, enhanced involvement of WRC members in schools with parent/family literacy events, and provided support for the recruitment of community volunteers and their involvement in tutoring and literacy development.